MHuiG/MiniValine/.github/ISSUE_TEMPLATE/other.md

 ## Issue Checklist <!-- 我确认我已经查看了 -->
 <!-- Change [ ] to [x] to select (将 [ ] 换成 [x] 来选择) -->

 - [ ] I am using [the latest](https://github.com/MiniValine/MiniValine/releases/latest) version of MiniValine.
+- [ ] I have reviewed the [MiniValine FAQs](https://github.com/MiniValine/MiniValine/blob/master/.github/FAQ.md), which does not help me.
 - [ ] I have reviewed the latest Roadmap on GitHub and searched for current [issues](https://github.com/MiniValine/MiniValine/issues), which does not help me.

 ***